ibm-cloud-docs/assistant/deploy-phone.md

 ## Phone integration limits
 {: #deploy-phone-limits}

 Any speech service charges that are incurred by the phone integration are included in the usage costs of the {{site.data.keyword.conversationshort}} service plan.
-Plan usage is measured based on the number of monthly active users.
+Plan usage is measured based on the number of monthly active users, where a user is identified by the unique caller phone number.
+An MD5 hash is applied to the customer phone number and the 128-bit hash value is used for billing purposes.

 The number of concurrent calls that your assistant can participate in at one time depends on your plan type.